decred/dcrdex/README.md

 Your dex trading account uses the wallet password you've set up with **dcrinstall** or `./dcrwallet --create`.

+Get an address for the new account, and transfer some funds.
+You'll need to deposit at least enough to cover the registration fee and on-chain fees for the registration transaction.
+The registration process will inform you how much to pay.
+At the time of writing, it was 1 DCR.
+Of course, if you plan to sell any DCR, you should deposit that too.

+`./dcrctl --wallet getnewaddress dex`

+Alternatively, you can get a deposit address during registration right after creating your wallet, from the wallets view link at the top right of the screen.

 #### Creating a trading wallet for Bitcoin

 For Bitcoin, you can create a trading wallet using the bitcoin-cli utility.